 The efforts of a local church congregation will make it possible for Hospice of Scotland County to provide Prayer Throws to patients.
 Click here to read the story...

 Hospice of Scotland County celebrated the 28th annual Richard L. Byrne Memorial Golf Tournament in style, as sponsors, donors, golfers and friends came together to support our patients and families.
 Click here for details...

-Dr. Stewart Thomas will be honored with two prestigious awards for volunteer service to the community.
+Dr. Stewart Thomas was honored recently with two prestigious awards for volunteer service to the community.
 Click here for details...

 The Board of Trustees has selected Tammie Slaughter as the organization's new Chief Executive Officer and Executive Director.
 Click here to read the story.

 Hospice of Scotland County's patient care center is among the nation's top 100 agencies for consistently high patient and family satisfaction with overall care.
 Click here for the full story.

 Since 1986, Hospice of Scotland County has been committed to providing exceptional, compassionate end-of-life care to people in our community.
 A team of professionals and volunteers, including physicians, nurses, social workers, chaplain, and bereavement counselor, provides personalized care for each patient and family we serve.

 Hospice care is for patients who are considered to be in the last 6 months of life, as certified by a physician.
 Our care focuses on pain control and symptom management.
 A team of professional staff members provides personalized care for each patient.
 Patients receive care in their homes, in rest homes, assisted living and long-term care facilities, as well as hospitals.